B2B Lead Conversion Rates: UPDATE January 2021

-Most companies track lead to close rates.
-But we strongly recommend that you track conversion rates from one stage to the next.
+Most companies track lead-to-close ratios.
+But we strongly recommend that you track conversion rates from one lead stage to the next.
 This will give you a more granular assessment of what’s working and what needs improvement.
 We also recommend associating leads with the programs that generate initial inquiries so you can measure conversions by program and identify the campaigns and methods that generate the best qualified leads.

-If you’re selling to top or mid-tier banks, brokers, or buy-sides, your clients’ buying process is probably fairly complex involving key influencers from trading, compliance, risk management, back office and technology departments.
+If you’re selling to enterprises, top or mid-tier banks, brokers, or buy-sides, your clients’ buying process is probably fairly complex involving key influencers from multiple departments.
 In this selling environment, each member of the buying committee is progressing through their decision cycle at different speeds.
 Often, there are lengthy time spans between the time when new inquiries finally become marketing and then sales qualified.
 It’s helpful to take an account-based view of your lead activity to uncover opportunities and notify the Sales team when accounts appear to be heating up.

 Most B2B Leads are Not Sales-Ready

 According to MarketingSherpa, only 27% of B2B leads are sales-ready when first generated.
 If leads are not consistently nurtured with strong content during this process, expect conversion rates to drop precipitously.
 Good lead nurturing helps keep qualified leads in the pipeline, keeping their attention and interest until they’re ready to buy.

 Calling Promptly Helps Convert Those Ready to Buy

 Studies have shown that following up on a lead within minutes of their registration improves conversion rates for those who are ready to buy.
 But understand – an inquiry is NOT a qualified sales lead.
 So set expectations accordingly.
 Top performing marketers use an inside sales resource to follow up with leads promptly and figure out which ones are qualified.